 Currently, there are no approved medications for the treatment of ecstasy use or addiction.
 Individuals wanting to break their addiction to ecstasy usually find their best chance at recovery in an inpatient treatment program, utilizing a variety of therapies, counseling, and clinical support.

-For more information on ecstasy use, addiction, and treatment options, contact an addiction specialist today.
+For more information on ecstasy use, addiction, and both inpatient and outpatient treatment options, contact an addiction specialist today.